 - Who is the University's VA certifying official?

 The University of Arkansas is a VA approved school.
+The University of Arkansas is also approved by the Florida State Approving Agency to certify for VA education benefits for residents of Florida.
 The VA certifying official for the campus is Juanita Muckleroy.
-You may contact Juanita by e-mail, email@example.com, or by phone, (479) 575-VRIC (8742).
+You may contact Juanita by e-mail, firstname.lastname@example.org, or by phone, (479) 575-VRIC (8742).

 - How will I finance my education?

 For up-to-date information on GI Bill® benefits, please visit the federal GI Bill® website.
 You may also find a comprehensive overview of the new GI Bill® benefits by visiting the Military's GI Bill® overview.
 Additionally, you may meet with the Veterans Resource and Information Center's staff to discuss military educational benefits you may qualify for.
 Call 479-575-8742 for an appointment.